Tweety-Lab/TweetyLabDev/Introduction/About.md

 # About
 Hey there,

 I'm a programmer with a focus on creating tools, engines, and libraries that simplify development and remove limitations.
-My work spans everything from documentation generators and runtime libraries to game engines and modding frameworks, with a focus on modularity, productivity, and developer-first workflows.
+My work consists of everything from documentation generators and runtime libraries to game engines and modding frameworks, with a focus on modularity, productivity, and developer-first workflows.

 If you're interested in some of my work, you can check out my [Portfolio](Portfolio.md).
 If you want to reach out about collaboration, ask some questions or simply have a chat **I'm available to contact** via email at `adam.g@tweety-lab.dev` or on Discord at `Tweety333`.